SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Although the parentheses are optional, the opening and closing braces and the semicolons are required.

+A C-style for statement is executed as follows:

+1. The *initialization* expression is evaluated once only and is usually used to declare and initialize any variables that are needed for the remainder of the loop.

+2. Next, the *condition* expression is evaluated.
+   If it evaluates to ``true``,
+   the program executes the code inside the braces of the for statement, and execution continues to step 3.
+   If it evaluates to ``false``,
+   the program does not execute the code block or the *increment* expression, and the program is finished executing the for statement.

+3. After executing all of the code inside the braces of the for statement, the *increment* expression is evaluated.
+   After it has been evaluated,
+   execution returns to step 2,
+   and the *condition* expression is evaluated again to determine whether the loop should continue.

+Variables defined within the *initialization* expression are valid only within the scope of the for statement itself.

+The value of the *condition* expression must be of type ``Bool``, and therefore must evaluate to either ``true`` or ``false``.

+..
+NOTE: Alternative prose describing for statement execution:
     A for statement is executed it two phases: the initialization and the loop.
     During initialization, the program evaluates the initialization expression.
     During the loop,
-the program executes the conditional expression, the code block, and the increment expression.
+    the program executes the conditional expression,
+    the code block, and the increment expression.
     If the conditional expression evaluates to ``true``, the program executes the code block and the increment expression, and then continues execution at the beginning of the loop.
     Otherwise,
     the program does not execute the code block or the increment expression, and the program is finished executing the statement.

 ..
 TODO: Document the scope of loop variables.
    This applies to all loops, so it doesn't belong here.